 The information in this article applies to:

-Whenever I try to open a particular plan file, an error message states,
+Whenever I try to open a particular plan file, a message states:

 This error message indicates that although the file has a file extension recognized by the software, the contents of the file are such that the file cannot be read.
 There are a couple of possible reasons for this: